ON THIS TOUR you will be visiting the two great monuments ... while taking the most scenic routes possible.

-We arrive at Crazy Horse and explore the huge museum with 14,000 pieces of Native American art.
-There is a wonderful 20 movie about the history of the carving . . . and the famous family who made this all come to life.
+At Mt Rushmore, we tour the facility and explain its history.
+You will have time to self explore, take in the movie and exhibits and visit the gift shop.
+At Crazy Horse is the Indian Museum of North America (14,000 pieces of Native American art).
+There is a wonderful 20 movie about its history and the famous family who made this all come to life.
 You will have time to explore the museum and spend time in the gift shop.

-On our return to Deadwood, we tour the 'bad boy' town of Hill City.
-Once a town of noted violence and debauchery . . . it is now our most 'artsy' location with local artists, a famous dinosaur museum and local wineries.
+On our return to Deadwood, we drive through the 'bad boy' town of Hill City.
+Once a town of noted violence and debauchery . . . it is now our most 'artsy' location with local artists and museums.

 Alive in Stone... these majestic figures of George Washington, Thomas Jefferson, Theodore Roosevelt and Abraham Lincoln are surrounded by the beauty of the Black Hills.
 They tell the story of the birth, growth, development and preservation of this country.
 From the history of the first inhabitants to the diversity of America today, Mount Rushmore brings visitors face to face with the rich heritage we all share.